BelgiumEconomyEnvironment

 Get off my cloud: Brussels residents protest flight paths

-Residents of and the surrounding area are again protesting at the rerouting of flight paths in the capitals skies.
+Residents of Brussels and the surrounding area are again protesting at the rerouting of flight paths in the capitals skies.

 Brussels will become a no-night flight zone, if certain action groups get their way.
 As the elections loom, discontent over the routing of flights over the city is mounting.